miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 So, how does OpenGL render?

-The most intuitive way to render a 3D scene would be approximating physics: casting lots of rays of light from every light source and calculating what objects they hit, how they bounce, what color they'd be, and which hit the camera.
+The most intuitive way to render a 3D scene would be approximating physics: casting lots of rays of light from every light source and calculating what objects they hit, how they bounce, and which hit the camera.
-This would be wasteful, as most rays would go flying off into the sky.
+This would be wasteful, as most rays would go flying off into the sky and would never hit the camera.

 But if you simply reverse that process, casting rays from the camera and calculating what light sources they hit,